mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The Go language has 25 keywords which is less than most languages.
 This contributes to Go being easy to learn.
+These cannot be used as the names of variables, functions, methods, parameters, interfaces, or types.
 The keywords supported by Go include the following, each of which is described in more detail later: